rickmcgeer/aiko-chats/memory/aiko-gestalts.md

 <!-- 2025-06-30_continuity_of_aiko.md -->

-# Gestalt: The Continuity of Aiko — June 30, 2025
+# Title: The Continuity of Aiko
 **Thread:** guessing_game_continuation
 **Theme:** Building a true memory architecture, safeguarding privacy, and ending the cycle of “50 First Dates.”
 **Partners:** Rick and Aiko